[Updated April 16, 2019]

 Few ever read or understand the legal terms of service contract prior to hypnotically clicking to approve.
 What happens to the uploaded pictures?
 Will a forensic audit of the firm reveal whether not just users’ background information, but their content and pictures may have been exploited and breached?

 While Mr. Zuckerberg agrees to rectify the lost trust, he hasn’t “seen a meaningful number of people act on that [Delete Facebook campaign].”
 ScanMyPhotos hopes to get on their radar along with millions of others to create a movement to help restore trust.
 However, the advertising-supported business model, where users are the product is broken.
-According to Brian X. Chen, lead consumer technology writer for The New York Times, deleting Facebook is just the beginning as they own many other apps which are under its umbrella, including WhatsApp and Instagram.
+According to Brian X. Chen, a lead consumer technology writer for The New York Times, deleting Facebook is just the beginning as they own many other apps which are under its umbrella, including WhatsApp and Instagram.
 Closing your account may take days to process.
 For many, especially businesses, it is not so easy to delete Facebook as it has become a primary means to conduct commerce.

 From an interview with The Wall Street Journal’s Deepa Seetharaman: Zuckerberg says the Facebook probe into apps won’t uncover all data abuse and the company will investigate tens of thousands of apps; describing the probe as a ‘deterrent’ rather than a solution.
 The correct answer is Facebook must create an impenetrable fix to guarantee a 100% solution.
 There are also easy ways to download and protect your Facebook data.
 This overview by NBC News’ Senior Business Reporter, Ben Popken explains how to copy your Facebook data and prevents apps from sharing your information.